veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Abstract

 In the rapidly evolving media streaming landscape, there is a pressing need to update legacy protocols to align with modern technological standards.
-The Real-Time Messaging Protocol [[RTMP](https://docs.google.com/document/d/1aY1bF3RI_TKgd-VpTEUzuWK9FEoS9i0lyXitcF_xavo/edit#heading=h.2x95bq1f401u)] and Flash Video [[FLV](https://docs.google.com/document/d/1aY1bF3RI_TKgd-VpTEUzuWK9FEoS9i0lyXitcF_xavo/edit#heading=h.jpwhvwronaz9)] file format, introduced in 2002, have been pivotal and continue to be vital especially in live broadcasting.
-Despite RTMP widespread use, it has shown signs of aging, particularly in the lack of support for contemporary video codecs (VP8, VP9, HEVC, AV1) and audio codecs (AC3, EAC3, Opus, FLAC).
+The Real-Time Messaging Protocol [[RTMP](#rtmp)] and Flash Video [[FLV](#flv)] file format, introduced in 2002, have been pivotal and continue to be vital especially in live broadcasting.
+Despite RTMP widespread use, it has shown signs of aging, particularly in the lack of support for contemporary video codecs (VP8, VP9, HEVC, AV1) and audio codecs (Opus, FLAC, AC-3, E-AC-3).
 Recognizing this, Veovera Software Organization (VSO), in collaboration with industry giants like Adobe, YouTube, and Twitch, and other key stakeholders, has embarked on a mission to rejuvenate RTMP, ensuring it meets the demands of contemporary streaming needs. \
 &nbsp; \
 This document details the comprehensive enhancements made to the RTMP and FLV specifications, aimed at revitalizing the technology for current and future media demands.
 Our strategic approach prioritizes innovation while maintaining backward compatibility, thereby augmenting RTMP's utility without undermining existing infrastructures.
 Some of the key advancements include:

 - Integration of advanced video codecs (VP8, VP9, HEVC, AV1) with High Dynamic Range (HDR) support, enhancing video quality for modern displays.
+- Incorporation of superior audio codecs (Opus, FLAC, AC-3, E-AC-3) with multichannel support, enriching the auditory experience.
 - Introduction of VideoPacketType.Metadata, broadening the scope of video metadata.
-- Implementation of video multitrack capabilities, facilitating sophisticated media stream management.
+- Implementation of video and audio multitrack capabilities, facilitating sophisticated media stream management.
 - Establishment of a reconnect request feature, bolstering connection stability and resilience.

 These strategic enhancements position RTMP as a robust, future-proof standard in the streaming technology arena.
 Veovera is committed to open collaboration and values community input.
-We encourage participation in the ongoing development process through our [GitHub repository](https://github.com/veovera/enhanced-rtmp), where you can access detailed documentation, contribute to the project, and share insights, fostering a vibrant ecosystem around enhanced RTMP. \
+We encourage participation in the ongoing development process through our [GitHub repository](https://github.com/veovera/enhanced-rtmp), where you can access detailed documentation, contribute to the project, and share insights, fostering a vibrant ecosystem around enhanced E-RTMP.
-&nbsp; \
-Our commitment to RTMP's evolution doesn't stop here.
-We plan to quickly follow up these enhancements with the incorporation of leading audio codecs, such as Opus, FLAC, AC-3, and E-AC-3, along with the development of features supporting audio multitrack and multichannel configurations.
-This continuous innovation underscores our dedication to keeping RTMP at the forefront of streaming technology standards.

 ## Introduction

-This document describes enhancements to [[RTMP](#rtmp)] and [[FLV](#flv)], introducing support for new media codecs, HDR capability, and more.
+This document describes enhancements to legacy [[RTMP](#rtmp)] and legacy [[FLV](#flv)], introducing support for new media codecs, HDR capability, and more.
 A primary objective is to ensure these enhancements do not introduce breaking changes for established clients or the content they stream.
-As such, legacy [[RTMP](#rtmp)] and legacy [[FLV](#flv)] specifications remain integral to the RTMP ecosystem.
+As such, legacy RTMP and legacy FLV specifications remain integral to the RTMP ecosystem.
 While this updated specification aims to minimize redundancy with previous versions, when combined with previous-generation documentation, it provides a comprehensive overview of the RTMP solution.
 We've drawn from several legacy references, which are as follows:

 - Adobe Legacy [[RTMP](#rtmp)] Specification
 - Adobe Legacy [[FLV](#flv)] Specification